 - I’m committed to the work of educational travel

 - I’m eager to serve in a capacity that puts me in the direct line of students inquiring about programs

 - My own experiences abroad and the supportive administrators and faculty I have encountered on my journey have propelled me to be part of positive change in this world

 Aren’t they so much more expressive and palatable than “I’m so passionate about this field!”?

 What else don’t I know?

 If these tips are helpful, I encourage you to click here to learn more about out next C4 Career Cohort!
 I provide countless tips on the resume, cover letter, interviewing and salary negotiation specific to international education and cross-cultural careers.
-With more than 11 hours of training with your coach, Missy Gluckmann (Melibee’s founder!) and countless written resources, you’re bound to find yourself interviewing for that dream job in 2017!
+With more than 11 hours of training with your coach, Missy Gluckmann (Melibee’s founder!) and countless written resources, you’re bound to find yourself interviewing for that dream job!
 And your list of “what else don’t I know” will be significantly reduced!
 Registration is open – do join us!